juanduranc/broompy/README.md

 **Examples of scatterplot findings:**<br>
 <ul>
-  <li>The more time users watch preparation videos, the hgiher the expected revenue.</li>
+  <li>The more time users watch preparation videos, the higher the expected revenue.</li>
-  <li>The more clicks a customers performs at the website, the less revenue they might bring.</li>
+  <li>The more clicks customers performs at the website, the less revenue they might bring.</li>
   <li>Ideally, customers should take between 1 and 2 master classes.</li>
 </ul>